|

 CodeWarrior is still the way to go.
 Even if you're an ace

-Palm is a much faster way to prototype apps.
+Codewarrier for Palm programmer, you'll find NS Basic/Palm is a much faster way to prototype apps.

-Does NS Basic for Palm
+Does NS Basic/Palm

 compete against NS Basic/CE?